 How can we make tools that help understand the ancient weaver's mind?
-How she calculated and solved the first recorded mathematical proofs, embedding them in pattern.
+How they calculated and solved the first recorded mathematical proofs, embedding them in pattern.
 How do certain forms of technology define our relationship with the world?
 For the Greeks of antiquity, weaving was the fundamental link to the cosmos.
 Today we use computational structures to reason about ourselves and our society, our CPUs replicating the pattern manipulating circuits that link them with the textile technology they were originally built from.

 Video from our first robot livecoding performance in the The Museum für Abgüsse Klassischer Bildwerke, Munich with ancient Greek poetry recital mixed with livecoded music

-This project follows on from our 2015 weaving codes:coding weaves project where we investigated building new forms of hardware, making tangible programming interfaces, taking the long view on technology and investigating other digitally based societies, such as the Inca with their quipu knot databases.
+This project followed on from our 2015 weaving codes:coding weaves project where we investigated building new forms of hardware, making tangible programming interfaces, taking the long view on technology and investigating other digitally based societies, such as the Inca with their quipu knot databases.

 Additional funding for Penelope was provided by the Cultivator Skills Development Programme (the European Social Fund, Arts Council England and Cornwall Council).